TutsWiki/source/content/pandas cookbook/chapter5.md

 title: Chapter 5 - Web scraping with Pandas
 weight: 30
 url: /pandas-cookbook/chapter5
-description: Web scraping with Pandas
+description: Web scraping with Pandas.
+Download weather data, clean it and plot temperature by hour of day.
 keywords:
   - pandas
   - Groupby